eclipse-archived/kiso/examples/examples_readme_blueprint.md

 ## Brief:
-A paragraph that sheds more light on the goal already stated. e.g.() In this example, we use the KISO abstractions at the BSP layer(<link to location in user manual where BSP layer is explained>) to seamlessly switch on/off the leds.
+A paragraph that sheds more light on the goal already stated. e.g.() In this example, we use the Kiso abstractions at the BSP layer(<link to location in user manual where BSP layer is explained>) to seamlessly switch on/off the leds.
 This demonstrates how a developer can access board-resources in a hardware-agnostic fashion.

 ### Components Required:
 List the components that have been used in this example preferably with pics for HW components.